-In a campaign, you can rethink your philanthropic enterprise, take calculated risk, and reach further than you have ever been able to go.
-Done well, campaigns go far beyond the bottom line, leaving you positioned for stronger and sustainable philanthropy.
-Our team can bring expertise, insights, and best-practices from multiple sectors to the table, creating the most effective model.
+In a campaign, you can rethink your philanthropic enterprise, take calculated risks, and reach further than you have ever been able to go.
+Done well, campaigns go far beyond the bottom line, leaving you positioned for stronger and more sustainable philanthropy.
+As our partner, you will benefit from expertise, insights, and best-practices from multiple sectors, which in turn enables you to create the most effective campaign model.

 Campaigns succeed on a solid track of principal and major gifts.
 That will always be true.
 However, how you achieve this success requires not just great prospects – but ambitious talent, effective use of data, thoughtful and strategic business plans, and the careful integration of a spectrum of fundraising programs.

 The why and how of campaigns is changing.
-We are at the forefront of this change.
 The continually maturing community of successful fundraising organizations and experienced fundraisers are defining new needs and priorities.
 Data and analytics are fully integrated from the outset and metrics are providing waypoints for adjusting the strategy to achieve optimal results.
-We have evolved our approach to campaign feasibility, strategy, and management in recognition that our clients need a new kind of partnership: one that values the achievements already in hand, maximizes your existing data, joins you where you need us most, understands the differentiators within your sector, and brings the added value of an outside expert perspective.
+You need a new kind of partnership and our approach to campaign feasibility, strategy, and management recognizes that.
+You can expect us to value the achievements already in hand, maximize your existing data, join you where you need us most, understand the differentiators within your sector, and bring the added value of an outside expert perspective.